root-systems/handbook/context/vision.md

 We wish to work on what we want to work on and don't do what we don't want to do.

-By sharing our value together, we hope to connect our wants and offers with those around us for explicit interdependence.
+By sharing our values, we hope to connect our wants and offers with those around us for explicit interdependence.

 ## Always be learning and teaching